-“You’ve seen what I can do, and how fast I can analyze.
+“You’ve seen how fast I can analyze.
 Nothing may ever be certain, but it’s well past nine nines of probability that your civilization comes to an end—without my help—within three solar days.”
 Sibry spread her hands, the coffee sloshing.
 “What you do in this pretty little building is watch your civilization waiting for the signs of apocalypse, isn’t it?
 What does your analysis say?”

 He swallowed, running a hand through his hair.
 They lacked her precision, but not her conclusion.
 “You’re a goddamn goddess!
 You could fix it, not seal our fate!”